Exercise Your Options Before Joining a Gym

 - Watch out for the non-discount discount.
 While many advertised specials truly offer lower prices, others can be confusing or misleading.

-- Have sales staff put promises in writing.
-If a salesperson has said you can cancel your membership at any time, make sure it says as much in the contract.
+- Have staff put promises in writing.
+If a salesperson promises you can cancel anytime, ensure it's stated in the contract.

 About Consumers' Checkbook